vix-4800/Fusor/README.md

 - **Database** – quick actions for opening and dumping a database.
 - **Logs** – displays example log text with a refresh option.

+The widgets resize along with the main window so the interface stays usable at any size.

 ## Running

 Install the dependencies and execute `main.py`: